 Royal Standard of England

-A wonderful muddle of ancient things in a fascinating warren of rooms,' is how one reader happily describes this ancient place.
-It's been trading for nearly 900 years (the leaflet documenting the pub's history is very interesting) and there are some fine old features to look out for.
-The rambling rooms have huge black ship's timbers, lovely worn floors, carved old oak panelling, roaring winter fires with handsomely decorated iron firebacks and cluttered mantelpieces, and there's a massive settle apparently built to fit the curved transom of an Elizabethan ship.
+This ancient red-brick inn appears regularly in films and television programmes such as Endeavour and Midsomer Murders ' and it's easy to see why.
+Trading for nearly 900 years (do read the leaflet documenting its long history), it's an atmospheric trip back in time.
+The rambling rooms have some fine old features to look out for: huge black ship's timbers, lovely worn floors, carved oak panelling, roaring winter fires with handsomely decorated iron firebacks and cluttered mantelpieces.
+There's also a massive settle apparently built to fit the curved transom of an Elizabethan ship.
 Nooks and crannies are filled with a collection of antiques, including rifles, powder-flasks and bugles, ancient pewter and pottery tankards, lots of tarnished brass and copper, needlework samplers and richly coloured stained glass.
-As well as brewing their own Britannia Pale and Gold, they keep six changing guests from other breweries such as Brakspears, Chiltern,Rebellion, Vale and Windsor & Eton; there's also a carefully annotated list of bottled beers and malt whiskies, farm ciders, perry, somerset brandy and around a dozen wines by the glass.
+Drinks include Chiltern Pale Ale, Hardy & Hansons Olde Trip, Rebellion IPA and Zebedee and Windsor & Eton Conqueror on handpump, a carefully annotated list of bottled beers, an array of gins, whiskies and rums, farm ciders, perry, Somerset brandy and a good choice of wines by the glass.
 You can sit outside in a neatly hedged front rose garden or under the shade of a tree; look out for the red gargoyle on the wall facing the car park.
-The inn is used regularly for filming television programmes such as Midsomer Murders.
-They also own the Red Lion at Penn.